sf-wdi-15/notes/week_03_express_sql/day_3_intro_databases/dawn_intro_pg/README.md

 - Sometimes called a DBMS (Database Management System)
 - It is a program that enforces structure on your data and allows a computer to quickly retreive data.
 - A database should support CRUD operations.
   - CRUD => Create, Read, Update, Delete

 ## Why Use a Database?

+How else could we manage large amounts of data?

 Why is it better than just writing to files?